gohugoio/hugo/content/tutorials/creating-a-new-theme.md

 ### Home

-The home page, or landing page, is the first page that many visitors to a website will see.
+The homepage, or landing page, is the first page that many visitors to a website will see.
 Often this is `/index.html`, located at the root URL of the website.
-Since Hugo writes files into the `./public/` tree, your home page will reside in file `./public/index.html`.
+Since Hugo writes files into the `./public/` tree, your homepage will reside in file `./public/index.html`.

 ### Configure